PeriniMatteo/single_stepper_Arduino_Shield/README.md

 ***

-This project is under GPL V3 license (see the LICENSE file for mor informations)
+This project is under GPL V3 license (see the LICENSE file for more informations)

 ***